-Angina in Women Can Be Different Than Men
+Angina in Women Can Be Different From Men

-Angina (chest pain) is a warning sign of heart disease, and recognizing it and getting treated early may prevent a heart attack.
+Angina (chest pain) is a warning sign of heart disease.
+Recognizing it and getting treated early may prevent a heart attack.
+Coronary artery disease happens when plaque builds up in your arteries.
+This reduces blood flow and oxygen to your heart.

-As coronary artery disease progresses, you may have tightness, pressure or discomfort in your chest during physical activity or when stressed.
+As coronary artery disease gets worse, men and women may feel chest tightness, pressure or discomfort during physical activity or stress.
 It may go away shortly after you stop the activity or get rid of the stress.
-If the blockages worsen, it may take longer for the pain to go away, or you might experience pain at rest.
+If the blockages get worse, the pain might last longer or happen at rest.

 View a detailed illustration of angina.

-Heart disease in men is more often due to blockages in their coronary arteries, referred to as obstructive coronary artery disease (CAD).
-Women more frequently develop heart disease within the very small arteries that branch out from the coronary arteries.
-This is referred to as microvascular disease (MVD) and occurs particularly in younger women.
-Up to 50% of women with anginal symptoms who undergo cardiac catheterization don’t have the obstructive type of CAD.
+Heart disease in men is more often due to blockages in their coronary arteries.
+This is called obstructive coronary artery disease (CAD).
+Women more often develop heart disease within the small arteries that branch out from the coronary arteries.
+This is called microvascular disease.
+It happens mainly in younger women.
+Up to 50% of women with angina symptoms who undergo cardiac catheterization don’t have obstructive CAD.

 Track your angina symptoms with our Angina Log.